 International students who are not able to enter the U.S. will be able to take classes remotely.
 Students will work with their professors to come up with a solution for an individual's time zone.

 Will international students who cannot obtain a visa before the start of the term be permitted to complete the entire term remotely?

 Are there visa requirements regarding online versus in-person classes?

-First-year students who are entering the U.S. in winter term for the first time have to be enrolled in at least one in-person or hybrid course.
+First-year students who are entering the U.S. for the first time have to be enrolled in at least one in-person or hybrid course.
 The rest can be online.
 All other students, including first-year international students who were on campus during fall term, are able to take all their classes online while in the U.S.

 First-year students who decide to remain in their home countries are able to take a full course load of online classes.
 Their I-20 will be deferred until they are able to physically be on campus.